Is 400 Mbps Good For Gaming?

 If you have high ping, you may be able to improve this by playing on game servers closer to your physical location.

-Ping is usually high if a North American player is playing on a European server, for example.
+For example, ping is usually high if a North American player is playing on a European server.

 Packet Loss